florianjeanmart/project/public/components/angular-bootstrap-datetimepicker/README.md

 The following parameters are supplied by this directive :
  * '$view' the name of the view to be rendered
- * '$dates' a (possibly empty) array of DateObject's (see source) that the myself can select in the view.
+ * '$dates' a (possibly empty) array of DateObject's (see source) that the user can select in the view.
- * '$leftDate' the DateObject selected if the myself clicks the left arrow.
+ * '$leftDate' the DateObject selected if the user clicks the left arrow.
- * '$upDate' the DateObject selected if the myself clicks the text between the arrows.
+ * '$upDate' the DateObject selected if the user clicks the text between the arrows.
- * '$rightDate' the DateObject selected if the myself clicks the right arrow.
+ * '$rightDate' the DateObject selected if the user clicks the right arrow.

 ```
 DateObject {
-    dateValue: Number - UTC time value of this date object - same as moment.valueOf() or Date.getTime().
-It does NOT contain time zone information so take that into account when comparing to other dates.
+    utcDateValue: Number - UTC time value of this date object.
+It does NOT contain time zone information so take that into account when comparing to other dates (or use localDateValue function).
+    localDateValue: FUNCTION that returns a Number - local time value of this date object - same as moment.valueOf() or Date.getTime().
     display: String - the way this value will be displayed on the calendar.
     active: true | false | undefined - indicates that date object is part of the model value.
-    selectable: true | false | undefined - indicates that date value is selectable by the myself.
+    selectable: true | false | undefined - indicates that date value is selectable by the user.
     past: true | false | undefined - indicates that date value is prior to the date range of the current view.
     future: true | false | undefined - indicates that date value is after the date range of the current view.
 }
 ```
-Setting the .selectable property of a DateObject to false will prevent the myself from being able to select that date value.
+Setting the .selectable property of a DateObject to false will prevent the user from being able to select that date value.

 ### on-set-time
 Attribute on datetimepicker element